Agarfa

 Agarfa is a woreda in Oromia Region, Ethiopia, named for its administrative center, Agarfa.
-Located in the northwestern corner of the Bale Zone, Agarfa is bordered on the south by Sinanana Dinsho, on the west by Mirab Arsi Zone, on the north by the Shabelle River which separates it from the Arsi Zone, and on the east by Gaserana Gololcha.
-Other towns in Agarfa include Ali, Irbbaayyee.
+Located in the northwestern corner of the Bale Zone, Agarfa is bordered on the south by Sinanana Dinsho, on the west by west Arsi zone, on the north by the Shabelle River which separates it from the Arsi Zone, and on the east by Gaserana Gololcha.
+Other towns in Agarfa include Ali, Agarfa town, Ambentu.

 Overview

 Rivers in this woreda include the Weyib, Wabe, Wuchuma, Chorina, Chocha Inzira, Malka Kari and the Makala.
 A survey of the land in this woreda shows that 61% is covered by the plains of the southeastern and western parts, 31% by the gorge of the Shabelle River and related rugged terrain, and the remaining 8% is covered by the mountain range in the south west.
 152.65 square kilometres of land is covered by forest, and 9.83 square kilometers by man-made forest owned by the government.
 Notable landmarks include Goda Gimbam, Goda Hora caves, and the Sheik Ali Mountain, which are considered religious sanctuaries by residents of this woreda.
 Linseed, sugar cane, fruits, khat and vegetables are important cash crops.

 Industry in the woreda includes 20 grain mills, edible oil mills and one knitting factory employing 77 people, as well as 38 wholesalers, 175 retailers and 53 service providers.
 There were 14 Farmers Associations with 8,347 members and 3 Farmers Service Cooperatives with 941 members.
 Agarfa has 17 kilometers of dry-weather and 42 all-weather road, for an average of road density of 48.6 kilometers per 1000 square kilometers.
 About 35% of the total population has access to drinking water.